 While you can’t play your old PS2 and PS3 games on your PS4 using your old discs, there is another option available: PlayStation Now.

-While PlayStation Now isn’t the same as Xbox One’s backwards compatibility, it’s much like Nvidia’s GeForce Now app, allowing gamers to stream a library of games remotely via the internet.
+While PlayStation Now isn’t the same as Xbox One’s backwards compatibility, it allows gamers to stream and download a library of games via the internet.

 Sony’s PlayStation Now subscription gives gamers access to a library of PS2, PS3 and PS4 games available almost instantly thanks to streaming.
 In fact, Sony claims that there are over 600 titles to choose from.
 Streaming games offers benefits including no initial downloads and synced progress between consoles, so it might appeal to some.
-For those with capped data connections, it's rumoured that Sony will allow downloading of games later this year.
+As mentioned above, the service also allows you to download games for offline use - ideal for those with slower internet connections unable to handle streaming.

-For more information on Sony’s streaming service, take a look at our explainer: What is PlayStation Now?
+For more information on Sony’s streaming service, take a look at our explainer: Is PlayStation Now worth buying?